jackwickham/group-project-delta/common/src/main/java/uk/ac/cam/cl/group_project/delta/algorithm/communications/PacketFormat.md

 ---
 ##### 0. Emergency stop
 This tells each vehicle to emergency stop.
-This has no payload.
+This has no payload, although a reason could be added at a later time.

 ---
 ##### 1. Normal data message